-Children will be expected to walk in the school building at all times.
+Children will be expected to always walk in the school building.
 This will also apply when moving between lessons, assemblies and playtimes.
 The Ambassadors will support children to remember their movement around school.
 When lining up for their lunch, they will be encouraged to wait sensibly and to be polite to all staff supporting their lunchtime.